yahoo/fili/docs/rfc/luthier-design.md

     )
 ```

-The `ResourceFactories` will be responsible for extracting the appropriate
+The `LuthierIndustrialPark` will be responsible for extracting the appropriate
 configuration object from the appropriate `Map<String, Map<String, JsonNode>>`
 and passing it along to the appropriate factory.